 ONIGIRI vs SUSHI

 Many people ask us about the difference between onigiri and sushi.
 Onigiri looks similar to sushi but it’s a different meal.
 Onigiri doesn’t use raw fish and sushi rice (flavored rice with vinegar seasonings).
 The characteristic triangle shape imitates the mountains where the Gods lived.
 Also, sushi is a special meal even in Japan, but onigiri is an ordinary everyday meal.

 Various rices & fillings

 Sushi rice & raw fish (sashimi)

-Onigiri is a handheld meal like a hamburger, sandwich, or burrito.
+Onigiri is a handheld meal like a sandwich, pizza, or taco.
 You can eat onigiri anytime and anywhere.
 It's very convenient when you are busy.
 In Japan, people eat onigiri almost every day as a quick breakfast, lunch, snack, or late-night dinner.

 Onigiri is made from rice.
 Rice is one of the most popular grains for a gluten-free diet.

 Onigiri is a low-fat meal.
 Our combo meal has about 12.6 grams of fat (16% of the recommended daily allowance).

 Onigiri contains many nutrient-rich ingredients such as rice, seaweed, miso, ume, and salmon.
 All our ingredients are great sources of energy, vitamins, minerals, and fiber.